Google Scholar

 • “Outside advisors: A counter-intuitive approach to Customer Reliability Engineering”, DevOps days, Vilna, Lithuania

 How does SRE work with outside advisers?
 If outsiders run DevOps, costs mount quickly.
 There is a better way.
 I will show how strictly defined limits on what outside CRE does, lower cost, build in-house skills, and leverage outside expertise for both architecture and urgent response.
+See video of a similar talk from Singapore.

 “Flexibility in Vizier’s Black Box Optimization”